Senior Management Team

 Composition of our Board

-Our Board Directors total eight – 4 author representatives and 4 publisher representatives nominated by their respective organisations.
+Our Board members total seven: – one independent chairperson, three author representatives, and three publisher representatives nominated by their respective organisations.

 The Board Directors are:-